 Trump plans to bring 'biggest tax cuts ever' in US history, praises Kelly

-President Trump detailed his historic tax cut plans and praised Gen. John Kelly’s Thursday speech dismissing Florida Rep. Frederica Wilson’s suggestion that he was forced to make public statements to keep his job in an exclusive Fox News interview on Sunday.
+President Trump detailed his historic tax cut plans, talked about his Twitter habits and praised Gen. John Kelly’s Thursday speech dismissing Florida Rep. Frederica Wilson’s suggestion that he was forced to make public statements to keep his job in an exclusive Fox News interview on Sunday.

-In an interview on “Sunday Morning Futures with Maria Bartiromo,” Trump detailed his plan to bring the “biggest [tax] cuts ever in the history of this country.”
+In an interview on “Sunday Morning Futures with Maria Bartiromo,” Trump talked about his plan to bring the “biggest [tax] cuts ever in the history of this country.”

 “I think we’re going to get our taxes,” Trump said in the two-part interview.
 I think it’s going to be — well, hopefully before the end of the year, but maybe much sooner than that.”